vaquerizaslab/fanc/fanc-doc/api/interfaces.rst

   This interface supports the following file types: BED, GFF, BigWig, Tabix, BEDPE, and most Kai-C files.
 Find out more in :ref:`genomic_regions`.

-- :class:`~kaic.RegionPairsContainer`: This interface extends
+- :class:`~fanc.RegionPairsContainer`: This interface extends
   :class:`~genomic_regions.RegionBased` by adding properties and functions for pairs of genomic regions and their relationships ("edges").
-You can use the powerful :func:`kaic.RegionpairsContainer.edges` function to iterate over all edges in an object, query only a subset, normalise edge weights on the fly, hide and reveal filtered edges, and more.
-This interface supports Kai-C files like :class:`~kaic.ReadPairs` and :class:`~kaic.Hic`, Cooler single and multi-resolution files and Juicer files.
+You can use the powerful :func:`fanc.RegionpairsContainer.edges` function to iterate over all edges in an object, query only a subset, normalise edge weights on the fly, hide and reveal filtered edges, and more.
+This interface supports Kai-C files like :class:`~fanc.ReadPairs` and :class:`~fanc.Hic`, Cooler single and multi-resolution files and Juicer files.
   To find out everything about this interface, go to :ref:`edges_interface`.

-- :class:`kaic.RegionMatrixContainer`: In many cases, such as Hi-C data, edges and their associated scores ("weights") can be represented as a matrix.
-This interface extends :class:`~kaic.RegionPairsContainer` with matrix-specific properties and functions, including a versatile :func:`~RegionMatrixContainer.matrix` function for retrieving whole-genome or subset matrices with support for on-the-fly normalisation and O/E transformation, masking of unmappable regions and more.
-This interface supports Kai-C files like :class:`~kaic.Hic` and  :class:`~kaic.ComparisonMatrix`, Cooler single and multi-resolution files and Juicer files.
+- :class:`fanc.RegionMatrixContainer`: In many cases, such as Hi-C data, edges and their associated scores ("weights") can be represented as a matrix.
+This interface extends :class:`~fanc.RegionPairsContainer` with matrix-specific properties and functions, including a versatile :func:`~RegionMatrixContainer.matrix` function for retrieving whole-genome or subset matrices with support for on-the-fly normalisation and O/E transformation, masking of unmappable regions and more.
+This interface supports Kai-C files like :class:`~fanc.Hic` and  :class:`~fanc.ComparisonMatrix`, Cooler single and multi-resolution files and Juicer files.
 Go to :ref:`matrix_interface` for all the details.